Philosophy examines the big ideas and questions we have about the world— how it works and our place in it.

 Graduates are prepared for a career that involves critical analysis, research, writing, problem solving, and significant ethical consideration.
 Careers in government, education, social work, law, business and entrepreneurship, marketing and advertising, and many others are fitting for Philosophy graduates.
 Philosophy graduates generally achieve better scores on the Law School Admission Test than other Majors, and consistently achieve high scores on the Graduate Record Exam.

 Philosophy requires a great amount of critical thinking, reading, and questioning.
 As such, almost any other academic discipline at St. Thomas relates to Philosophy.
 The field is one that asks life’s biggest fundamental questions.
-The answers to these questions can be explored through lenses that call on an understanding of History, Political Science, Anthropology, Sociology, Gerontology, and Literature to name a few.
+The answers to these questions can be explored through lenses that call on an understanding of History, Political Science, Anthropology, Sociology, Gerontology, and English Language and Literature to name a few.